 More about this option: This option is for the closure of Woodchurch Leisure Centre.
 Due to the condition of the site, its low usage levels comparable with other sites, the required level of investment and the subsidy it carries, is proposed that the centre is then demolished to make way for a growth in outdoor leisure provision.

-The site adjacent to the Leisure Centre will see the construction of a new 3G Artificial Grass playing pitch and accompanying pavilion during the 2022-23 financial year.
+The site adjacent to the Leisure Centre will see considerable development, including the construction of a new 3G, supersize Artificial Grass playing pitch - one of only a few in the country, and a multi functional pavilion.